 - Retirement Account Disbursement Checks.

 Walmart will cash any pre-printed check.
-They also are a convenient location for places to get a money order near me as long as they were originally purchased at Walmart.
+They also are a convenient location for money orders as well.

 Does Target Accept Starter Checks?

 Target will not cash temporary checks.
 If you are having a hard time shopping, you can shop online with eCheck purchases and then you won’t need to worry about using a temporary check.

 Does 7-Eleven Accept Starter Checks?

 Yes, you can cash your starter check at 7-Eleven via the transact card.
 Make sure you have the proper ID necessary and see details on the 7-Eleven check cashing policies.